 - Providing and maintaining a world-class culture and environment for health and safety.
 The Company strives for zero workplace injuries and illnesses through its Safety Accountability for All Employees (SAFE) policy which states that no department is considered properly managed regardless of proficiency in other managerial areas unless it maintains an acceptable level of safety performance.
 All employees, from entry-level through senior management, are held accountable for adhering to the Company's safety policies.
-In 2020, the Company also implemented a Safe at Work program in response to the COVID-19 pandemic, which prioritizes the health and safety of employees through a variety of initiatives (for additional information on this program, see "COVID-19" below). - Implementing a new wage structure over the past few years for hourly manufacturing employees in its most competitive labor markets. - Offering career development through a variety of programs, including: - Accelerated Career Training, which provides a fast-track for career advancement in manufacturing positions. - People Leading People, a leadership development program focused on best-in-class manager behaviors that drive employee development and retention. - Corporate Training Program, an 18-month to 36-month on-the-job training and leadership development program in which employees learn Quad's business from the ground up. - Ongoing skills training, including industrial, mechanical and youth apprenticeship programs. - Acting on employee feedback garnered through regular surveys and open forums at department and company-wide meetings.
-This includes engagement surveys - both large-scale and targeted by location or department. - Fostering pride through employee recognition programs; employee and family events; long-standing focus on corporate social responsibility, including community outreach activities and environmental sustainability efforts; and adhering to a published code of conduct.
+In 2020, the Company also implemented a Safe at Work program in response to the COVID-19 pandemic, which prioritizes the health and safety of employees through a variety of initiatives.
+(For additional information on this program, see "COVID-19" below). - Creating jobs with competitive pay and innovative benefits that support families, strengthen communities and provide long-term career growth opportunities.
+The Company regularly evaluates its pay practices and structures, including implementing a new wage structure over the past few years for hourly manufacturing employees in its most competitive labor markets. - Offering career development through a variety of programs, including Accelerated Career Training, which provides a fast-track for career advancement in manufacturing positions; People Leading People that focuses on best-in-class manager behaviors; Corporate Trainee Program, which develops skills and leadership abilities through a series of agency and corporate rotations; and hands-on, mentor-led manufacturing apprenticeship programs, including registered apprenticeships and youth apprenticeships. - Listening to employees through annual engagement surveys and open forums at department and companywide meetings to help better understand what employees like about working for the Company, what it can improve, and what could drive greater job satisfaction, and acting on that employee feedback. - Fostering pride through employee recognition programs, including a new engagement and retention award for manufacturing locations that work to create an engaging workplace; employee and family events; and community outreach activities. - Offering a new flexible work model (aka The Future of Work @ Quad) for office-based employees who have been working remotely during the pandemic that provides benefits to both employees and the business by emphasizing flexibility based on roles, technology requirements and responsibilities.